mozilla/data-docs/src/datasets/bigquery/active_users_aggregates/reference.md

 This aggregate contains the metrics daily, weekly and monthly active users as well as new profiles and search counts to analyze where the installations come from and the `cohorts` behaviour.
 This information is retrieved by the attribution parameters and complemented with the core
-dimensions: country, submission_date, `app_name` and whether the browser is set to default or not.
+dimensions: country, submission_date, `app_name` and if the browser is set to default.

-Here is the documentation about [Adjust parameters](https://help.adjust.com/en/article/tracker-urls).

 The reason to have this aggregate in addition to `active_users_aggregates` is to improve the query performance for final users, by separating the analysis